 Q. I have a full-time job.
 Do you admit part-time students?

 - We welcome those with a full-time job to enroll as a part-time student, but to pursue a PhD degree, one should be prepared to devote to full-time studies at some point.
-If you would like to know more about the part-time status, here is a write-up of a former part-time student that may be helpful.
+This is typically most important during the first year of study.

 Q. I'm interested in applying to the graduate programs at UK, what do I need to do next?

-- Go to Application Check List Page and submit the application to the Graduate School.
+- Go to the application instructions page and submit the application to the Graduate School.
 Submit all documents required.